jrhillae/AlienCSI_VM_JH/blogpost.md

 Do not forget to refer to the original datasets and sources of the interactions in your network.
 Their info is described in columns 87 to 91 in the file interactions.tsv.gz.

-For instance, the original datasets in the file vespa_velutina_interactions.tsv.gz can be found by:
+For instance, the original datasets of the primary interactions described in  the file vespa_velutina_interactions.tsv can be found by:
 ```shell
 cat vespa-velutina-interactions.tsv | cut -f88,89,90,91 | uniq
 ```
-The reference of each individual interaction can be found by:
+As an example, the reference of each individual interaction in the file vespa_velutina_interactions.tsv can be found by:
 ```shell
 cat vespa-velutina-interactions.tsv | cut -f87 | uniq
 ```